-I often get the question, should I buy a timeshare to save money on taxes and own a wonderful place to vacation?
+The most common question I am asked is, “Should I buy a timeshare to save money on taxes and own a wonderful place to vacation”?

-After talking to a friend who did tax audits and was assigned to an 8 inch thick stack of timeshare tax foreclosures I decided to look further into the timeshare craze.
-I even went as far as to spend a week in a timeshare condo owned by a friend and attended a high pressure sales presentation.
+I talked to a friend who did tax audits and was assigned to an 8 inch thick stack of timeshare tax foreclosures.
+This prompted me to look further into the timeshare craze.
+Later, even going as far as to spend a week in a timeshare condo owned by a friend, I and a friend, attended a high pressure sales presentation ourselves.

 The Definition of a Timeshare